 The Death of the Inner Self

-This is the first in a series of articles connecting biology, computation, philosophy, the history of the West, and the formation of individuality.
 The core argument is simple: many features of human life that appear stable and natural are historically produced.
 As society accelerates, a number of these features begin to lose their function and their permanence.
+I believe consciousness as we know it is one of them.

 #Individuality as technology